hyper-expanse/semantic-delivery-gitlab/README.md

 * Publishing an npm package containing those changes to an npm registry.
 * Informing people subscribed to GitLab issues or merge requests about the release.

-By automating these steps `semantic-release-gitlab` alleviates some of the overhead associated with managing a project, while providing consistency in how your project is published.
+By automating these steps `semantic-release-gitlab` alleviates some of the overhead in managing a project, allowing you to quickly and consistently publish enhancements that provide value to your consumers.

-This idea is not new. `semantic-release-gitlab` was heavily inspired by the work accomplished by [semantic-release](https://www.npmjs.com/package/semantic-release).
+This idea, however, is not new. `semantic-release-gitlab` was heavily inspired by the work of [semantic-release](https://www.npmjs.com/package/semantic-release).
 If you have a GitHub project you're highly encouraged to check out `semantic-release`.

 ## Features